-To be more precise, it is capable of transmitting data 10 times faster than the older version of USB2.0 from between computer and external devices, which is equivalent to an optimum rate of 5 Gigabits per second!
+To be more precise, it can transmit data 10 times faster than the older version of USB2.0 from between computer and external devices, which is equivalent to an optimum rate of 5 Gigabits per second!

 USB 3.0 Connectors

 USB 3.0 Type-A, the same as the plug at the end of a flash drive, is a rectangular USB connector.
-USB 3.0 Type-A is compatible with both USB 2.0 and USB 1.1 connection.
+USB 3.0 Type-A is compatible with both USB 2.0 and USB 1.1 connections.

 USB Type B

 USB 3.0 Type-B, usually applied in printers and other large devices, is a square USB connector with a large notch.
-The USB 3.0 Type-B plug can only be used in USB 3.0 Type-B port, but previous plugs are all suit for USB 3.0 Type-B port.
+The USB 3.0 Type-B plug can only be used in a USB 3.0 Type-B port, but previous plugs are all suited for the USB 3.0 Type-B port.

 USB 3.0 Micro-A, found on many similar portable devices, is divided into two rectangular plugs.
 The USB 3.0 Micro-A plug only supports the USB 3.0 Micro-AB ports, but previous USB 2.0 Micro-A plugs are compatible with USB 3.0 Micro-AB receptacles.